Impulsive behaviors borderline

 Practical harm-reduction includes immediate safety planning (explicit crisis contacts and removal of car keys or limiting access to high-risk vehicles), negotiated spending controls (cash limits, joint account safeguards, and pause tools), and short-term substance-use strategies (medication storage, sober supports, and referral to integrated SUD programs).
 Clinician screening language should combine items on frequency, intent, and consequences and pair assessment with DBT-based skills coaching (distress tolerance and opposite action).
 Brief negotiated interviews and family agreements can reduce immediate exposure to triggers.
 Family involvement improves immediate safety.
 This page contains a structured, step-by-step framework.

-Create a ChatGPT article prompt for impulsive behaviors borderline personality disorder
+Open a ChatGPT article prompt workflow for impulsive behaviors borderline personality disorder

-Build an AI article outline and research brief for impulsive behaviors borderline personality disorder
+Review an article outline and research brief for impulsive behaviors borderline personality disorder

 Use these prompts to shape the angle, search intent, structure, and supporting research before drafting the article.